-An overview of the message, context, and literary forms of the canonical books of the Old Testament.
+A general overview of the message, context, and literature of Genesis through Malachi, focusing on the main teachings and their application to contemporary life.
 Three semester hours credit.

 BF 103.
 NEW TESTAMENT SURVEY.

 A general overview of the message, context, and literature of Matthew through Revelation.
 Special attention will be given to the main teachings of Matthew through Revelation and their application to contemporary life.
 Three semester hours credit.